sevidmusic/Rig/README.md

 ### `rig --help`

-Get information about rig or one of it's commands.
+Display documentation for rig or one of `rig`'s commands.

 Arguments: